 The student may be excused by his or her parent or guardian before the absence for any or no reason.
-A student may not be excused for more than ten (10) days/eighty (80) hours and must complete any course work missed during the absence.
+A student may not be excused for more than ten (10) days and must complete any course work missed during the absence.
 Examples of reasons for being absent that should be counted under this paragraph include, but are not limited to the following:

-- A. Professional and other necessary appointments (ex: medical, dental, legal) that cannot be scheduled outside the school day;

-- B. To attend the funeral of a relative;
+- A. To attend the funeral of a relative;

-- C. Legal proceedings that require the student's presence;
+- B. Legal proceedings that require the student's presence;

-- D. College Visits;
+- C. College Visits;

-- E. Job Fairs; or
+- D. Job Fairs; or

-- F. Vacations (Please see Note below).
+- E. Vacations (Please see Note below).

 - Note: Parents are discouraged from taking their child out of school for vacations.
 When a family vacation must be scheduled during the school year, the parents should discuss the matter with the Principal/designee and the student's teachers to make necessary arrangements.